John Verity

 John Verity (born 3 July 1949) is an English guitarist and singer.
 He is best known as a member of Argent, a band formed by Zombies keyboardist Rod Argent.
 He joined the band alongside John Grimaldi, replacing Russ Ballard.

 Early life, family and education

 Verity was born in Bradford, West Yorkshire, England.
+He later pursued a career in music, becoming known for his work as a guitarist and recording artist.

 Career

 Verity was a member of the band Argent from 1974 to 1976.
 When the band dissolved, he formed a new band, Phoenix, with Bob Henrit and Jim Rodford.
 The band recorded three albums with CBS Records and toured Europe before disbanding.
 Rodford joined the Kinks, Verity and Henrit joined Charlie, to record an album with RCA Records.
 Verity produced the Phoenix albums and Charlie album as well as the first Saxon album.

 During the early 1980s Verity worked with Brian Connolly (former vocalist with Sweet) in an attempt to launch him as a solo artist.
 A single, "Hypnotised" was released on Carrere Records in 1982 produced by Verity, and written by Joe Lynn Turner.
 Verity was part of Connolly's backing band Encore when they supported Pat Benatar at the beginning of 1983.
 The line up of this band was formed from members of Verity's own band, which went on to release several albums including Interrupted Journey.